bogdanp05/dotfiles/nvim/README.md

 - [ ] get nvim-notify
 - [ ] make cmp show suggestions for newly added classes
 - [ ] figure out refactoring when moving files
+- [ ] fix fonts for the context thingy at the top